The Austin Family Chronicles, by Madeleine L’Engle (juv/YA fiction)

 The Austins soon move to New York City, and Vicky laments that “everything’s different,” and “everything’s changing, including me, and I hate it!”
 Her father reminds her how much she believes in freedom, and says:

 After their year in New York City, the Austins spend the summer on Seven Bay Island with Vicky’s grandfather, who is dying of cancer.
 Vicky is forced to face death in ways she never expected.
-When the family learns, in Chapter 11, that a friend has been in a serious accident and is in the hospital, close to death, Vicky’s sister Suzy is skeptical that her family’s prayers for the man will do any good:
+When the family learns in A Ring of Endless Light, that a friend has been in a serious accident and is in the hospital, close to death, Vicky’s sister Suzy is skeptical that her family’s prayers for the man will do any good:

 “Prayer didn’t keep Jeb from being hit by a motorcycle.
 It didn’t stop Grandfather from having leukemia.”